dfeagans/Reference-Files/Configs/Configuration_QueenBeePro_xProv5.md

             PD015 - 10 (decel time)
             PD025 - 1 (starting method is frequncy tracking)
             PD141 - 110 (max volts)
-            PD142 - 8 (max amps)
+            PD142 - 8 (sets max amps.
+One instruction said that the 2.2kw should have 10 here, but the bulkman 3d website for the 2.2kw, https://bulkman3d.com/product/spk-2200/, said that it was rated for 8 amps.
+I also saw lots of other comments online talking about having it set to 9 amps.
+Regardless, I used 8amps.
             PD143 - 2 (number of poles)
             PD144 - 3000 (revolutions at 50hz setting)

-            UNPLUG.
-Connect Spindle and then plug back in and set the frequency then Run!
+    - After those settings are done: Un-plug, Connect Spindle, and then plug back in and set the *frequency* on screeen then Run!
 WORKED (Redo this section).

-            PD000 - 0 (default unlocked)
-            PD001 - 0 (default, source of command is operator)
-            PD002 - 1 (default, source of frequency is simulation amount set from board potentiometer) **important** PD004 - 400 (default, sets base frequency) PD005 - 400 (default, sets max frequency)
-            PD011 - 100 (minimum speed setting recommended for water-cooler spindle) PD142 - 8 (sets max amps.
-One instruction said that the 2.2kw should have 10 here, but the bulkman 3d website for the 2.2kw, [here](https://bulkman3d.com/product/spk-2200/), said that it was rated for 8 amps.
-I also saw lots of other comments online talking about having it set to 9 amps.
-Regardless, I used 8amps.
-            PD080 - 220 (max voltage of mortor)
-            PD143 - 2 (number of motor poles, found [this](https://www.ricocnc.com/products/21-2.2kw-Water-Cooled-Liquid-Cooling-Spindle-GDZ-80-2.2B-for-Sale.html) online while looking for specific spindle)